oroinc/documentation/user_guide/create_entity_fields.rst

   "**Applicable Organizations**","Defines for what :term:`organizations <Organization>` the custom field will be added to the :term:`entity <Entity>`.

   *All* is chosen by default.
-Uncheck it to choose specific organizations from the list."
+Uncheck to choose specific organizations from the list."

 .. caution::